silvercircle/silvercircle.github.io/index.markdown

 It's also easy to use.
 No special software is required to create or edit markdown files; it's plain text and your preferred text editor will work.
 Since the format is so popular, it will likely provide a couple of features to make working with markdown files easier.

-{% include gfx/block_image.html image="vscode.png" title="A typical workflow when using Jekyll.
+{% include gfx/float_image.html image="vscode.png" align="right" width="50%" title="A typical workflow when using Jekyll.
 A simple text editor is enough." %}

 Once you are done with writing, you tell Jekyll to *build* the site.
 During this process, Jekyll takes your content and translates it from Markdown into HTML.
 The HTML is then fed into templates